noteflakes-music/lyp/README.md

 #### Installing lyp without Ruby

-If you don't have Ruby on your machine you can install lyp as a stand alone package using the [install script](https://raw.githubusercontent.com/noteflakes/lyp/master/bin/install_release.sh):
+If you don't have Ruby on your machine you can install lyp as a stand alone package using the install script ([view source](https://raw.githubusercontent.com/noteflakes/lyp/master/bin/install_release.sh)):

 ```bash
 $ curl -sSL https://git.io/getlyp | bash